fathom-playground/playground/README.md

 ## Step 2.
 Get your proposal reviewed
 Once you create a proposal, it's public.
 Others can comment on it, fork it, or suggest changes.
-You can mark your proposal as WIP if you would like for it to be public but not yet reviewed.
+You can mark your proposal as Work-In-Progress if you would like for it to be public but not yet reviewed.

 When you're ready your PR will be assigned a reviewer to evaluate your proposal.

-In an interactive process reviewers can ask questions or provide suggestions and feedback, before making a decision.
+They can ask questions or provide suggestions and feedback, before making a decision.

- You can see the current reviewers [here](#reviewers).
 ### Criteria
 Adventures are judged on: